 The phrase caught on as a euphemistic insult to the president, and it quickly began popping up everywhere.

-A “Let’s Go Brandon” sign appeared at a recent Boston College vs. Syracuse college football game.
+But the slogan persisted.
+A “Let’s Go Brandon” sign appeared at a Boston College vs. Syracuse college football game in early November.

 A new song by Bryson Gray called “Let’s Go Brandon,” one of multiple musical tributes to the anti-Biden meme, also bumped Adele’s new hit, “Easy On Me,” out of the top spot on iTunes for a time last month.